 Terms of Service

-- •If you are the Customer, the Main Services Agreement and Supplemental Terms apply to your use of the Services.
+- •If you are a “Customer,” the Slack Terms govern your access and use of the Services.

 Privacy Policy